sahumphreys/tice2/src/modules/module-03.md

 - Outcome:

-> Does using a targeted predict exercise at the beginning of year 8 programming lessons help my students explain their programs orally during the lesson?
+> Does using a targeted predict exercise at the beginning of year 8 programming lessons *help my students explain their programs orally* during the lesson?

 - Time:

-> Does using a targeted predict exercise at the beginning of year 8 programming lessons for 4 weeks help my students explain their programs orally during the lesson?
+> Does using a targeted predict exercise at the beginning of year 8 programming lessons *for 4 weeks* help my students explain their programs orally during the lesson?

 ## Summary

-Developing the right research question is a critical first step in the research process.

-- The development of a research question is an iterative process that involves continuously updating one’s knowledge on the topic and refining ideas at all stages.
-- Keep updated on the topic you are researching
-- Use brainstorming and concept mapping to get an overview of your topic
-- Make the research question as specific and concise as possible to ensure clarity.
-Use a framework such as PICOT to help.
-- Aside from doing a literature review, seek the input of experts in the field, mentors, and colleagues.
+There are a number of sources of inspiration for developing action research questions.
+Thinking about problems you would like to solve in your classroom or school, talking with your colleagues and students, attending conferences, and reading the literature can all be helpful.
+Coming up with a good research question for action research takes time and effort but the reward is more manageable and meaningful research.

+**Good action research questions:**

+- are significant and can lead to better teaching and more successful students,
+- are manageable and can be completed in the context of a busy job,
+- address problems that are relevant, interesting, and meaningful to you,
+- are higher order questions that seek explanations, relationships, and reasons, and
+- lead to other questions and expand your perspective.

+**Suggestions for developing questions:**

+- Don't work in isolation.
+Talk with other teachers, administrators, and students to identify areas you might investigate.
+You can also read examples of what other teachers have researched.
+- Keep a record of interesting observations or questions you have over several weeks and use these as a source of ideas.
+- Review educational theories and conceptual frameworks to give you a broad perspective.

+**Poor questions for action research:**

+- focus on what is already known and available in the literature,
+- try to "prove" an idea or theory rather than develop an understanding based on the data, or only attempt to find a "yes" or "no" answer to a question.

 ## Questions